 Lastly, I would like to encourage all students to participate in tomorrow’s Feedback-Day session as we are the stakeholders and the changemakers not just at Karlshochschule but ultimately in the world.
 Tomorrow’s feedback session will be a unique opportunity to give back to our community, practice giving and asking for feedback while enjoying a slice of pizza.

-Author: Helen Ramos *HR (Karls Storytellers)
+Article by Helen Ramos *HR (Karls Storytellers)